-The 40 Bowing Variations are noted for their musicality as well as Ševčík’s pedagogy and inventive genius.
-Musicality that Ševčík uses to address a pervasive concern of all string teachers and students, the problem Carl Flesch described as the ‘senseless and excessive employ of dry technical exercises which injures the artistic individuality’. Ševčík solves our problem by employing nuanced and elegant musical lines, satisfying phrase structures and enormous flair.
-I encourage you to discover the music in these 40 Variations, enjoy them, play them by heart and they will reward you.
+The 40 Bowing Variations are notable for their musicality as much as Ševčík’s pedagogy and inventive genius, musicality that Ševčík uses to address a pervasive concern of all string teachers and students, a problem Carl Flesch described as “the senseless and excessive employ of dry technical exercises which injures the artistic individuality”. Ševčík solves the problem with nuanced and elegant musical lines, satisfying phrase structures and enormous flair.
+I encourage you to discover the music in the 40 Variations – enjoy them, play them by heart and they will reward you.

-Practicing technical work leads us to understand the technical challenges in our repertoire and allows us to play such passages with greater ease and control.
-Constantly developing our technique, learning new skills, also helps us to focus and concentrate in practice.
-Research by neuropsychologists, such as Anders Ericsson, suggest that only ‘deliberate practice’, practice that is ‘focused and directed towards improvement’, is actually useful.
-Repetition of old material can be useful but only if it has a clear aim since technical problems are best solved through clear thinking and guidance.
+Practicing technical work leads to an understanding of the technical challenges in our repertoire and allows us to play these passages with greater ease and control.
+Developing our technique and constantly learning new skills also helps us to focus and concentrate in practice.
+Research by neuropsychologist Anders Ericsson suggests that only “deliberate practice”, practice that is “focused and directed towards improvement”, is actually useful.
+Repeating old material in practice can be useful, but only if you have a clear aim, since technical problems are best solved through clear thinking and guidance.
 Our responsibility as teachers is to ensure our students are measured and sensible in their approach.
-We need to extend our technical work when we reach competency in any one task, and these Variations assist our extension in a well-planned, gradual way.
+We need to extend our technical work when we reach competency in any one task, and the 40 Variations assist our extension in a well-planned and gradual way.

 For performance we can vary Ševčík’s markings.
 For instance, a student’s bow may not respond well at the heel and may make a more resonant sound at the balance point of the bow.
 While honouring the technical and musical intent of each exercise we can also modify tempo markings and add more fingerings.